pankas87/p-oo-d-in-ruby/chapter-5/MAIN.md

 ### Finding the Duck

-The key to remove the dependencies is to understand that since the *prepare* serves single purpose, the arguments arrive with the intention to collaborate to accomplish this goal, they're all here for the same reason which is unrelated to the argument's original class.
+The key to remove the dependencies is to understand that since the *prepare* serves a single purpose, the arguments arrive with the intention to collaborate to accomplish this goal, they're all here for the same reason which is unrelated to the argument's original class.

 Consider this problem from *Trip*'s point of view, it expects that every arguments acts like a preparer.